 Digital banking, when it’s done right, focuses on best-of-breed human-centered design to provide top-notch customer experiences.
-The platforms that facilitate digital banking are created to ensure a fast-time-to-market new products, better operational efficiency, and a clearer understanding of customer wants and needs.
+The platforms that facilitate digital banking are created to ensure fast-time-to-market new products, better operational efficiency, and a clearer understanding of customer wants and needs.
 What follows is a boost in customer acquisition, satisfaction, conversion, and retention.
-Digital banks have the technology needed to tap into both new, innovative revenue streams, and they can also take advantage of the cost-saving opportunities that come with cloud-native solutions delivered on SaaS.
-This all allows them to better compete with both challenger banks and big tech.
+Digital banks have the technology needed to tap into new, innovative revenue streams.
+They can also take advantage of the cost-saving opportunities that come with cloud-native solutions delivered on SaaS.
+This all allows them to better compete with traditional banks, challenger banks, and big tech.

 Open banking (lower case) as a general term is used to describe the practice of integrating customer banking information and financial services to provide a personalised experience.
 The term applies to the exposure and consumption of these services.
 In the European Union, the Payment Services Directive (PSD2) requires banks to open up customers’ payment account information to regulated third parties.
 Outside Europe, some countries have adopted/are working on equivalent regulations.
 Others are allowing the market to progress on these initiatives.